Prisma Access

 damaging.

-and files are executed on their local browser.
-Unlike other isolation solutions, RBI
+executing on their local browser.
+Unlike other isolation solutions, RBI uses

-uses next-generation isolation technologies to deliver near-native experiences for
+next-generation isolation technologies to deliver near-native experiences for users

-RBI is a service that isolates and transfers all browsing activity away from the
+RBI is a service that transfers all browsing activity away from your users' managed

-user's managed devices and corporate networks to an outside entity such as Prisma
+devices and corporate networks to an outside entity, such as Prisma® Access, which

-Access, which secures and isolates potentially malicious code and content within
+securely isolates potentially malicious code and content within its platform.

-their platform.
-Natively integrated with Prisma Access, RBI allows you to apply
+Natively integrated with Prisma Access, RBI allows you to apply isolation profiles

-isolation profiles easily to existing security policies.
-Isolation profiles can
+easily to existing security policies.
+Isolation profiles can restrict many user

-restrict many user controls such as copy and paste actions, keyboard inputs, and
+controls such as copy and paste actions, keyboard inputs, and sharing options like

-sharing options like file uploading, downloading, and printing files to keep
+file uploading, downloading, and printing files to keep sensitive data and

-sensitive data and information secure.
-All traffic in isolation undergoes analysis
+information secure.
+All traffic in isolation undergoes analysis and threat

-and threat prevention provided by Cloud-Delivered Security Services (CDSS) such as
+prevention provided by Cloud-Delivered Security Services (CDSS), ensuring robust

 Service Connection Identity Redistribution Management